 Data race detection is a much harder problem than Memcheck-style memory error detection.
 Consequently, using Helgrind on Firefox requires somewhat more care and patience than using Memcheck on Firefox.
 Here are some hints to smooth the way.
 You need three things:

-- Markup for the Mozilla code base.
-This describes to Helgrind the effect of some about synchronisation events it doesn't understand, primarily the behaviour of release methods in thread-safe refcounted classes.
-It also stops Helgrind complaining about some harmless races in the JS engine.
+- Markup for the Mozilla code base, that tells Helgrind about synchronisation events it doesn't understand, and about some harmless races.
 Get it from bug 551155 comment 19.

 - A suppression file that hides error reports in system libraries, at bug 551155 comment 20.

 - A development version of Helgrind.
-A stock 3.6.1 installation won't work -- you won't be able to compile the marked-up Mozilla tree against the 3.6.1. headers.
+A stock 3.6.1 installation won't work.
 SVN trunk will work, but you'll miss out on some of the new goodies described below.
 You can check out and build the development version thusly:

 make && make install